npm package discovery and stats viewer.

 # Browse project artifacts

-cf arch list # Architecture initiatives
+cf list initiatives # Architecture initiatives

-cf tasks list # Task files with progress
+cf list tasks # Task files with progress

 # What should I do next?